basbossink/basbossink.github.com/tags/PowerShell.md

                 | `.DESCRIPTION`  | A detailed description of the function or script
                 | `.INPUTS`       | The inputs that can be piped to the function or script

+### Literals
+Literals are the same as in C# with a few minor differences:
+- [PowerShell][1] does not have `char` literals to create one you have to use a cast: `[char]"a"`.
+- [PowerShell][1] multi-line strings also begin with the `@"` it however has to be followed by a new line, furthermore the end mark is a `"@` which has to by put at the beginning of the line.
+- Array literals are created using the array operator `,`.
+So `"Fred","Barney"` creates on array containing 2 strings.

 ### Operators
 The arithmetic and assignment operators are the same for C# and [PowerShell][1] the differences start with the comparison operators